-Because it is not recommended to use shampoos with residue that otherwise might “condition” and coat them preventing or stunting the locking process, often over time dreadlocks can become dry and brittle.
-For this reason many choose to “condition” their locks.
+Often over time dreadlocks can become dry and brittle, because it is not recommended to use shampoos with residue that otherwise might “condition” and coat them preventing or stunting the locking process.
+For this reason, many choose to “condition” their locks.
 However, the methods by which one can or should condition dreadlocks is extremely dependent on their age.
 Younger, less established dreadlocks required extra precautions to ensure that the locking process is not adversely affected.
 Likewise, conditioning older, more mature locks is much less restrictive.

 Young, unestablished dreadlocks should NOT be conditioned by “traditional” means.
 (Although if by “traditional” we are referring to commercially sold hair conditioner, that shouldn’t be used on dreadlocks of any age!)
 A very good general rule for conditioners (or products of any kind) for young dreadlocks especially is that it should be water soluble meaning it will wash out easily.
 So first we will focus on SAFE conditioners for younger locks and then launch into a discussion about conditioning mature dreadlocks.